© Pint of Science, 2025. Alle Rechte vorbehalten.

 Finding the best match is not just for dating agencies.
 Sharon Bryant, CEO at Inte:Ligand and Guest Professor at University of Vienna will discuss how innovative technology developed at Inte:Ligand is used to match molecules and tackle challenges in developing medicines.

-Weitere Tunnel Events
+Weitere Veranstaltungen in Tunnel

 2024-05-13